lospoy/bjj-focus-v2/README.md

 </div>

 ## BJJ Focus: Stop learning jiujitsu by coincidence.
-Welcome to BJJ Focus – your ultimate companion in the world of Brazilian Jiu-Jitsu.
-Unleash the full potential of your training with our meticulously crafted app, designed in collaboration with professional BJJ athletes and tailored for both beginners and seasoned practitioners.
+Welcome to BJJ Focus – manage your notes, track your progress, and build your own techniques.

-🥋 Save, Manage, and Find with Ease: Effortlessly organize and retrieve your BJJ notes, ensuring that your valuable insights are always at your fingertips.
-Our intuitive interface makes note-taking and management a breeze.
+📝 Effortlessly organize and retrieve your BJJ notes, ensuring that your insights are always easy to find.

-🏆 Developed with the Pros, Tailored for All: Created in partnership with pro BJJ athletes, BJJ Focus caters to the needs of coaches, students, and enthusiasts of all skill levels.
-Benefit from the expertise of the best in the field.
+🏆 Created in partnership with pro BJJ athletes, BJJ Focus caters to the needs of coaches, students, and enthusiasts of all skill levels.

 ## Stack
 <p align="center">